The Agency Gap in AI-Supported Writing: How Reactive and Proactive Agent Designs Shape Multimodal Reasoning: Methods

 \subsection{Study Procedure}

-We conducted a two-phase, mixed-method experimental study to examine how GenAI literacy and AI interaction type (passive vs. proactive chatbot) influenced participants' academic writing performance with visual information.
+We conducted a two-phase, mixed-method experimental study to examine how GenAI literacy and AI interaction type (reactive vs. proactive agent) influenced participants' academic writing performance with visual information.
 Participants were recruited via Prolific and directed to a Qualtrics\footnote{\url{https://www.qualtrics.com/}} survey, where they provided informed consent, demographics, and completed literacy assessments (\textit{GLAT} and \textit{mini-VLAT}).
-After reviewing contextual information on the healthcare simulation (Section~\ref{sec-materials}), they were randomly assigned to either the passive or proactive chatbot assistance condition.
-In the AI-supported phase, participants composed a 150-word written response interpreting the provided multimodal visuals with real-time chatbot support.
-Subsequently, in the AI-removal phase, participants completed a similar task with new visual data from a different simulation scenario without chatbot access (Figure \ref{fig-design}).
+After reviewing contextual information on the healthcare simulation (Section~\ref{sec-materials}), they were randomly assigned to either the reactive or proactive agent assistance condition.
+In the AI-supported phase, participants composed a 150-word written response interpreting the provided multimodal visuals with real-time agent support.
+Subsequently, in the AI-removal phase, participants completed a similar task with new visual data from a different simulation scenario without agent access (Figure \ref{fig-design}).
+After completing both writing phases, participants answered a short post-task reflection questionnaire consisting of three Likert-type items and one open-ended question on their experiences with the agent (see Section~\ref{sec:rq4method}).
+The open-ended responses provided the qualitative dataset for the thematic analysis addressing RQ4.
 The study lasted approximately one hour.
-Ethical approval was obtained from Monash University (Project Number: 37307).
+Ethical approval was obtained from [Anonymised] University (Project Number: Anonymised).